danjac/radiofeed-app/README.md

 ## Running jcasts on your local machine

 Local development requires docker and docker-compose.
-Just run:
+Just run the Makefile:

-> make build && make install && make run
+> make

 To update podcast data and download episodes from their RSS feeds: